A parallel pull labelling algorithm for the resource constrained shortest path problem: Bi-directional Search

 \section{Bi-directional Search}

-In labelling algorithms the number of labels produced is a key performance metric as it directly affects the running time and memory footprint of the algorithm.
-The number of labels is typically exponential in the path length.
-That is, for a mono-directional labelling algorithm the number of labels is exponential in the path length. \autoref{fig:number-of-labels-exponential} shows the number of labels given by the red-shaded area as a function of the path length.
+The number of labels produced is a key performance metric, as it drives both running time and memory, and for a mono-directional search it is typically exponential in the path length (\autoref{fig:label-counts}(a)).
+A bi-directional search produces far fewer, because each direction need only reach ``half'' the path length, but labels from the two directions must then be combined at a middle point (\autoref{fig:label-counts}(b), with forward labels red-shaded and backward labels blue-shaded).

-When considering a bi-directional search the number of labels is typically a smaller number than in the mono-directional case, because paths are only "half" the length of the mono-directional case.
-However, labels from opposite directions need to be combined at a "middle" point.
-This is illustrated in \autoref{fig:midpoint} showing the number of labels as a function of the path length where the red-shaded are forward labels and the blue-shaded are backward labels.